manicos/myFirstRepo/README.md

 # myFirstRepo
 This is a Repo for class
-THis its a demo for class
+THis its not a demo for class